Hands up who loves pakora? OK hands up who wants baked pakora?

 Just to see what the fuss was all about, I couldn’t resist making a deep-fried version.
 Curiosity and all.
 Blimey, that super hot sizzling fat is scary stuff, when you aren’t used to it!
 Being a kitchen alchemist, I adore playing, so I just HAD TO give it a whirl.
 De-e-e-elicious!
 However, since my daily cuisine is normally quite healthy, the saturated fat did not sit too well in my stomach.
 Whilst they were indeed tasty, I abandoned the deep-fried efforts after one attempt lol!

 Still determined to create pakora, it immediately inspired me to create a BAKED alternative.
-No idea whatsoever if it would even work, although I’ve used chickpea flour to successfully create baked farinata before so I became rather excited about the possibility of a super healthy pakora version.
-Then it happened!
+I had no idea whatsoever if it would even work, although I’ve used chickpea flour to successfully create baked farinata before so I became rather excited about the possibility of a super healthy pakora version.
+And then it happened!
 Baked Pakora quickly became a thing in my kitchen (well, when I say ‘kitchen’, at the time of writing, my kitchen being actually the tiniest cabin in the mountains with a little mini electric oven by my front door).

 Pakora also makes a healthy lunch box or picnic snack, serving well with chutney, sauce or any dip you fancy.
 If you want to heat it up the next day, just pop it under the grill (broiler in the USA) for a few minutes.